Essay

 • Per-project LSP overrides. neoconf.nvim auto-merges .neoconf.json and .vscode/settings.json from the project root into the LSP config, so cloning a JS/TS project that ships shared editor settings just works.

-1. Installs Homebrew if it isn't already present.
+1. Installs Homebrew if it isn't already present (Apple Silicon aware).

 2. Installs or upgrades Neovim to the latest stable release (validated against the GitHub releases API — not just whatever Homebrew last cached).